ULTIMATE-YORK/ULTIMATE/ULTIMATE_MODEL_MANAGER/design/srs.md

 ### 4.4 Reliability

 - **NFR9**: The tool should never crash without displaying an error message to the user.
+- **NFR10:** If the user tries to create a new blank project, they should be asked if they wish to save the current project if it is not blank.

 ### 4.5 Maintainability and Extensibility